awkologist/CompBiol3/README.md

 - Identifying and mapping molecular structure mutations in viruses
 - Conducting genome-wide association studies

-All software tools and datasets mentioned are freely available, and all code is accessible as Jupyter Notebooks on GitHub.
+All software tools and datasets mentioned are freely available.
 Drawing from the author's experiences and knowledge gained from both academia and industry, this book provides a practical and comprehensive approach to bioinformatics.